UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 > `environment.yml` file:
 >
 > ~~~
-> name: pytorch-env
+> name: polars-env
 >
 > channels:
->   - pytorch
+>   - conda-forge
 >   - defaults
 >
 > dependencies:
->   - pytorch=1.13
+>   - polars=0.16
 > ~~~
 > {: .language-yaml}
 >
-> When the above file is used to create an environment, conda would first look in the `pytorch` channel for
+> When the above file is used to create an environment, conda would first look in the `conda-forge` channel for
 > all packages mentioned under `dependencies`.
-If they exist in the `pytorch` channel, conda would install
+If they exist in the `conda-forge` channel, conda would install
 > them from there, and not look for them in `defaults` at all.
 {: .callout}